 During full-panel recoveries the AI remains the master instrument.
 During limited-panel recoveries the indirect information of the performance instruments must be used to assess the aeroplane's attitude and achieve recovery to straight and level flight.

 Basically there are two types of unusual attitude, nose-high or nose-low.
-The most dangerous of the nose-low attitudes is the spiral dive, because it is difficult to identify.
+The most dangerous of the nose-low attitudes is the spiral dive, because it's difficult to identify.

 The spiral dive produces positive G, which feels like a dive pull-out when, in fact, the aeroplane is being pulled tighter into the spiral dive.

-Inadvertent flight into cloud, full or limited-panel, can be expected to be a very stressful experience.
+Inadvertent flight into cloud, full or limited-panel, can be a very stressful experience.
 In addition, the effects of stress will affect performance and may result in fixation on one instrument, or on a minor aspect of performance or problem.

 Avoid the situation entirely.